 Process diagrams use standardized graphical symbols to depict process equipment and instrumentation.
 For example, symbols will typically be used to represent tanks, pumps, gauges, valves, reducers, and other types of piping component.

 Symbols are connected by simple lines which represent the pipework.
 These lines also illustrate how fluids flow through the system.
-In addition, the process diagram may contain other important information such as materials, and operating pressures and temperatures.
+In addition, the process diagram may contain other important information such as materials, operating pressures and temperatures.
 This information can appear as text on the process diagram or be displayed in a table.

 The lines connecting the symbols also have properties such as nominal size, pressure, material, specification and insulation.
 A key challenge when documenting a process is to capture all of the detailed information as quickly and accurately as possible when creating the process diagram.